custom-stt

 Configure a custom WebSocket TTS provider.

-See how STT fits into the full pipeline.
+See how STT fits into speech input configuration.

 Open-source runtime reference